xixogo5105/uiptv/GUIDE.md

 - **Flexible Player Support**: Use the embedded VLC-based player or your favorite external player (MPV, SMPlayer, etc.).
 - **Web SPA/PWA**: Stream your content to any device on your local network via a modern browser-first interface.
 - **Live TV + VOD + Series**: Unified content modes with watched-state/resume flows.
-- **Privacy & Control**: Robust filtering options to hide unwanted content and local caching for performance.
+- **Privacy & Control**: Parental-lock controls, protected filtering, and local caching keep playback practical without exposing unwanted content.

 ### What's New